|Subscribe | What is RSS|

 National POW/MIA Recognition Day

-Annual Convocation, USS Pueblo Ceremony, and Avenue of Flags to honor POWs and MIAs
+Annual Convocation, WWII POW speaker, and Avenue of Flags to honor POWs and MIAs

-The 2016 National POW/MIA Convocation will be held at 11:00 a.m. on Wednesday, September 14 in the Storm Dome on the campus of Georgia Southwestern State University.
+The 2017 National POW/MIA Convocation will be held at 11:00 a.m. on Wednesday, September 13 in the Storm Dome on the campus of Georgia Southwestern State University.
 The public is invited to this free program.
-Featured speaker Dr. Derek Mallett will discuss his work with the Joint Prisoner of War/Missing in Action Accounting Command.
+Featured speaker Mindy Kotler, Director of Asia Policy Point, will present “From Torture to Triumph: The 70-Year Quest for Justice of American POWs of Japan.”

 Dr. Mallett spent three years as a research historian for the former Joint Prisoner of War/Missing in Action Accounting Command in Honolulu, Hawaii.
 He has a B.A. in History and Political Science from Culver-Stockton College, Missouri; an M.A. in History and an M.A. in Education from Truman State University, Missouri; and a Ph.D. in History from Texas A&M University.
 His fifteen years’ teaching experience has ranged from high school to state universities to the professional military education system.
 He is currently an Assistant Professor in the Department of Military History at the U.S. Army Command and General Staff College in Fort Gordon, Georgia.
 Dr. Mallett’s research focuses on World War II, the early Cold War, and prisoners of war.